numberoverzero/rook/README.md

 ## Readability

-The server is ~0.6kLOC after `cargo fmt` and can be read completely in an hour or two.  ~1/4 is generic logging and config and there is no shared mutable state to track.
-The recommended reading order is `main.rs` -> `logging.rs` -> `config.rs` -> `router.rs`.
+The server is ~0.6kLOC[0] after `cargo fmt` and can be read completely in an hour or two.  ~1/4 is generic logging and config and there is no shared mutable state to track.
+You may want to start reading at `main.rs::main`.

+[0] `find src -type f -name "*.rs" -print0 | wc -l --files0-from=-`

 ## Performance